 Typical causes of the more serious public playground injuries include broken, faulty or unsuitable equipment, falls from slides, slipping on wet surfaces, going down a slide on someone’s lap, exposed nails and sharp edges, and so on.

-Where an external cause for hospital admission was recorded in 2015/2016 – 8709 hospital admissions followed falls from playground equipment, of which 7909 were emergencies.
-By far the most, were children aged 5-9 (4334 were admitted), and 1998 children aged between 1 and 4 were admitted following playground falls.
+Where an external cause for hospital admission was recorded in 2018/2019, 8,410 hospital admissions followed falls from playground equipment, of which 7,456 were emergencies.
+When looking at age groups, the most accident-prone were children aged 5-9 (4,370 were admitted), while 1,860 children aged between 1 and 4 were admitted following playground falls.

 Every local authority responsible for public playgrounds have a legal responsibility to manage the risks associated with the play equipment, as well as the wider area including fencing and surfaces.
 Local authorities have a duty to ensure children and others using public playgrounds are not exposed to an unacceptable risk of harm.